pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 The town of Hidalgo has many restaurants and grocery stores where you can get food, coffee, and cash.
 Most people are nice enough to give you a ride if you happen to catch their eye as they drive by, otherwise it's a 40+ minute walk down the hill and another 40+ minute walk up the hill.

 I almost made that walk when I had dinner next door on my first night at [Leo's Tacos Grill](https://www.facebook.com/LEOS-TACOS-GRILL-791284507672369/).
 I walked under the metal roof and asked if he took credit cards.
 Leo nodded no, but that I could pay him back some other time.
-After a filling homestyle meal, I was determined to pay him back the next day and eat dinner there again.
+After a filling home-style meal, I was determined to pay him back the next day and eat dinner there again.

 I happened to have \$20 cash in USD and walked over to the main office to see if I could get someone to give me a ride into town from La Posada.
 On walking in, I noticed a sign that said they exchange dollars for Mexican pesos. 🙌🏼 No need to go into town.